Mapping the Stochastic Penal Colony: March 2024: Conflict of Pinterest

 \section{March 2024: Conflict of Pinterest}

 I've been maintaining a fetish-themed picture collection (``board'') on Pinterest since the winter of 2018/19.
 While I uploaded a couple of new images, the board mostly collects images already present on Pinterest, none of them sexually explicit.
-As part of what appears to be a sweep through existing content, Pinterest removed five of the images (``pins'') over four days in March 2024.
-Appendix~\ref{app:pinterest:notification} on page~\pageref{app:pinterest:notification} reproduces the text of the corresponding email notifications.
+As part of what appeared to be a sweep through existing content with a new machine learning model, Pinterest removed five of the images (``pins'') over four days in March 2024. \REF{app:pinterest:notification} reproduces the text of the corresponding email notifications.

+Pinterest's emails clearly stated the reason for the take-downs, repeating relevant language from its community guidelines.
+Compared to Twitter, the guidelines are expressed far more succinctly, for instance, lacking detailed examples.
+Still, in case of my pins, the reason for their take-down was clear enough, as they all were ``fetish imagery.''

-Like Twitter, Pinterest's emails clearly communicated the reason for the take down.
-They also appeared to link to the offending content, an important affordance when retro-actively moderating images.
-Alas, that link was not only a one-time link but also only available for seven days after receiving the notification.
-Worse, the linked images were not the original images but severely blurred versions thereof, which rendered some of them unrecognizable and none of them recoverable.
-The overly short deadline for inspecting blurred images stands in stark contrast to the fact that Pinterest had been publicly hosting the originals for several years.
-That contrast make Pinterest appear to act in an overly precious and condenscending manner, which is the first injustice.
+Pinterest's notifications also appeared to link to the offending content, an important affordance when retro-actively moderating images.
+Alas, that link was a one-time link and only available for seven days after Pinterest sent out the notification.
+On top of that, linked images were not the originals but severely blurred versions thereof.
+That rendered some of them unrecognizable and all of them unrecoverable, thus preventing me from archiving the material on my own computer.

+Pinterest providing at-most-once access to a blurred version of the original image stands in stark contrast to the receiver of the take-down notice being the content curator, who (presumably) not only reviewed the image but also approved of it.
+Meanwhile, Pinterest's overly short deadline for inspecting the blurred version stands in stark contrast to the firm publicly hosting the original image for several years.
+On its own, Pinterest blurring images already seems unduly precious.
+When combined with at-most-once and time-gated links, the firm appears to manufacture a sense of transgressive severity (``we can't possibly expose you to such content!'') and restorative urgency (``we must purge that content from our systems \V{ASAP}!'').
+Such manipulation may be motivated by a desire to impart a lesson or instill compliance.
+But it also violates users' voice, agency, as well as dignity and hence represents the first injustice.